 Use a browser to manually explore the website and analyze how it is constructed.
 Many browser's plug-in are available to facilitate the analysis or automate the URL discovery.

 Attempt variations on input parameters: Possibly using an automated tool, an attacker requests variations on the identified inputs.
-He sends parameters that include variations of payloads.
+They send parameters that include variations of payloads.

 Use a list of probe strings as path traversal payload.
 Different strings may be used for different platforms.
 Strings contain relative path sequences such as "../".